DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-11-03-references-section.md

 date: 2022-11-03
 ogImage:
   src: /manage-teacher-training-applications/references-section/references-tab.png
-  alt: "Illustration with the heading "References" and a box containing 'Name', 'Email address' and 'How the candidate knows them and how long for'"
+  alt: "Illustration with the heading 'References' and a box containing 'Name', 'Email address' and 'How the candidate knows them and how long for'"

 ---